Esteemed-Innovation/Esteemed-Innovation/CONTRIBUTING.md

 ## Programming practices
 ### @Override
-The `@Override` annotation marks methods in every single legal case, except when the parent method is `@Deprecated`.
+The `@Override` annotation marks methods in every single legal case.

 ### Caught exceptions
 Apart from tests, caught exceptions should not be ignored.